-

 Validation

-The Attributes page belongs to the Draw dialog box of the chosen wire grid type.
-As an example, Fig. 1 shows the Attributes page for the Plate, but all wire grids have the same Attributes page.
+The Attributes page is part of the Draw dialog box for various wire grids and solid surface types.
+As shown in Fig. 1, this example illustrates the Attributes page for the Plate, but note that all grids and surfaces share the same Attributes page.

 Number of Facets